Boiling water reactor safety systems: Reactor core isolation cooling system (RCIC)

 The reactor core isolation cooling system is not an emergency core cooling system proper, but it is included because it fulfills an important-to-safety function which can help to cool the reactor in the event of a loss of normal heat sinking capability; or when all electrical power is lost.
 It has additional functionality in advanced versions of the BWR.

 RCIC is an auxiliary feedwater pump meant for emergency use.
 It is able to inject cooling water into the reactor at high pressures.
 It injects approximately 2,000 L/min (600 gpm) into the reactor core.
 It takes less time to start than the HPCI system, approximately 30 seconds from an initiating signal.
 It has ample capacity to replace the cooling water boiled off by residual decay heat, and can even keep up with small leaks.

 The RCIC system operates on high-pressure steam from the reactor itself, and thus is operable with no electric power other than battery power to operate the control valves.
 Those turn the RCIC on and off as necessary to maintain correct water levels in the reactor.
 (If run continuously, the RCIC would overfill the reactor and send water down its own steam supply line.)
 During a station blackout (where all off-site power is lost and the diesel generators fail) the RCIC system may be "black started" with no AC and manually activated.
 The RCIC system condenses its steam into the reactor suppression pool.
 The RCIC can make up this water loss, from either of two sources: a makeup water tank located outside containment, or the wetwell itself.
 RCIC is not designed to maintain reactor water level during a LOCA or other leak.
 Similar to HPCI, the RCIC turbine can be run in recirculation mode to remove steam from the reactor and help depressurize the reactor.

+The typical steam turbine used in the RCIC systems are the "solid wheel" or "water wheel" Terry Steam Turbines manufactured by the Curtiss-Wright Corporation in Summerville, SC.

 Versioning note: RCIC and HPCF are integrated in the ABWRs, with HPCF representing the high-capacity mode of RCIC.
 Older BWRs such as Fukushima Unit 1 and Dresden as well as the new (E)SBWR do not have a RCIC system, and instead have an Isolation Condenser system.